 Keep tabs on what people are saying about your brand!
 When someone shares their experience by tagging your brand, you must view it and if necessary, immediately take action.
 If they are facing a problem, make sure to apologize and resolve their issue at the earliest.

 Nonetheless, not everyone who is posting about your brand is going to tag you!
 And that’s exactly what makes brand monitoring so crucial!

-In particular, you can use TweetDeck to organise, track and engage with your audience.
+In particular, you can use TweetDeck to organize, track and engage with your audience.

 If you’re wondering… what exactly do I monitor?
-Branded keywords, slogans, campaign names, product features, competitor keywords and lastly.. misspelt names!
+Branded keywords, slogans, campaign names, product features, competitor keywords, and lastly.. misspelled names!

 Similarly, maintaining competitive intelligence while brand monitoring is also the key!
 If a customer is unsatisfied with your competitor, feel free to let him know about your better and more satisfactory service! 😉

 Targeting the audience is using data to segment consumers by demographics, geographic, or behavioural or psychographic attributes to find the right content for the right person at the right place and at the right time!